trinhvanminh/trinhvanminh/README.md

 # Hi there, I'm Minh! 👋

-Welcome to my GitHub profile! ~~I'm a passionate software developer who loves to create, learn, and share knowledge.
-Here you'll find a collection of my projects, contributions, and interests.~~ **Need money to survive**
+Welcome to my GitHub profile! ~~I'm a passionate software developer who loves to create, learn, and share knowledge~~.
+**Will code for food**

 ## 🚀 About Me